 Typical DC Generator Construction

 A simple DC generator may be constructed in a variety of ways depending upon the relationship and interconnection of each of the magnetic field coils with respect to the armature.
-The two basic connections for a self-excited DC machine are the “Shunt Wound DC Generator”, where the field winding is connected in parallel with the armature, and the “Series Wound DC Generator”, where the field winding is connected in series with the armature.
+The two basic connections for a self-excited DC machine are the “Shunt Wound DC Generator”, in which the main field winding is connected in parallel with the armature.
+The “Series Wound DC Generator”, has the current carrying field winding connected in series with the armature.
 Each type of DC generator construction has certain advantages and disadvantages.

 As a result, the current through the field decreases, reducing the magnetic field and causing voltage to decrease even more and if load current is much higher than the design of the generator, the reduction in output voltage becomes so severe resulting in large internal armature losses and overheating of the generator.
 As a result, shunt wound DC generators are not normally used for large constant electrical loads.